Skip to content

 In signs and education, there is a multilingual approach.
 It is common to find signs in Singapore in all four languages and schools that promote bilingual education.
 Mandarin Chinese is the most spoken native language, but Malay is the language in their national anthem and military commands, chosen as a gesture to get along with their neighbors: Malaysia and Indonesia.

-So how do these countries translfate?
+So, how do these countries translate?

 An official language does not equal the most used or spoken language, and that’s why countries can have more than one.